bevyengine/bevy/examples/README.md

-[Box Shadow](../examples/ui/box_shadow.rs) | Demonstrates how to create a node with a shadow [Button](../examples/ui/button.rs) | Illustrates creating and updating a button [CSS Grid](../examples/ui/grid.rs) | An example for CSS Grid layout [Dialog box](../examples/ui/dialog_box.rs) | Demonstrates how UI elements can be layed-out independently of their ancestors [Display and Visibility](../examples/ui/display_and_visibility.rs) | Demonstrates how Display and Visibility work in the UI.
+[Box Shadow](../examples/ui/box_shadow.rs) | Demonstrates how to create a node with a shadow [Button](../examples/ui/button.rs) | Illustrates creating and updating a button [CSS Grid](../examples/ui/grid.rs) | An example for CSS Grid layout [Dialog box](../examples/ui/dialog_box.rs) | Demonstrates how UI elements can be layed-out independently of their ancestors.
+[Display and Visibility](../examples/ui/display_and_visibility.rs) | Demonstrates how Display and Visibility work in the UI.
 [Flex Layout](../examples/ui/flex_layout.rs) | Demonstrates how the AlignItems and JustifyContent properties can be composed to layout nodes and position text
 [Font Atlas Debug](../examples/ui/font_atlas_debug.rs) | Illustrates how FontAtlases are populated (used to optimize text rendering internally)